-- 6.1 An apprentice must not undertake work unless they have a supervisor who is providing effective supervision in accordance with the requirements in this document.
-This is because, under the Electricity Safety Act, apprentices are deemed to be licensed when working under effective supervision, and a training contract under the Education and Training Reform Act 2006 (Vic).
-Therefore, without effective supervision being provided in line with the requirements in this document, apprentices are not deemed to be licensed. - 6.2 Apprentices therefore must have the right to voice any concerns they may have about the supervision they are provided.
+6.1 Apprentices must not undertake electrical installation work unless they have a supervisor who is providing effective supervision in accordance with the requirements in this document.
+This is because, under the Electricity Safety Act and the Electricity Safety (General) Regulations, apprentices carrying out electrical installation work are only deemed licensed to do that work when working under effective supervision, and a training contract under the Education and Training Reform Act.

+6.2 Apprentices have the right to voice any concerns they may have about the supervision they are provided to their employers and supervisors.
 Apprentices must be encouraged and empowered by both employers and supervisors to speak up if there they hold any concerns about whether the supervision they are receiving is in line with the requirements outlined in this document.
+Apprentices have the right to refuse to carry out electrical installation work if they hold reasonable concerns about the supervision they are provided.